sunoh-kim/digital-image-processing/README.md

 For image interpolation, I used Nyquist Filter Design in MATLAB.

 ### Wavelet Filter:
-A Wavelet filter decomposes the signal using the DWT, filter the signal in the wavelet space using thresholding, and invert the filtered signal to reconstruct the original signal.
+A Wavelet filter decomposes the signal using the DWT, filters the signal in the wavelet space using thresholding, and inverts the filtered signal to reconstruct the original signal.
 I used it for denoising.

 ### JPEG Compression:
 For JPEG Compression, I used Discrete Cosine Transformation (DCT).
 The DCT expresses a finite sequence of data points in terms of a sum of cosine functions oscillating at different frequencies.